webdriverio/webdriverio/CONTRIBUTING.md

 ### Testing Type Definitions

-To make sure that we don't accidently change the types and cause users test to break we run some simple typescript checks.
-You can run all type definition tests by running:
+To make sure that we don't accidentally change the types and cause users' test to break, we run some simple TypeScript checks.
+You can run all the type definition tests by running:

 ```sh
 $ npm run test:typings
 ```

-This will run all tests for all type definitions WebdriverIO provides.
+This will run all the tests for all the type definitions WebdriverIO provides.
 These tests just check if TypeScript can compile them according to the generated type definitions.
-All type checks are located in `/webdriverio/tests/typings`.
-If you extend a WebdriverIO command or interfaces for other type definitions please ensure that you have used it in these files.
+All the type checks are located in `/webdriverio/tests/typings`.
+If you extend a WebdriverIO command or interfaces for other type definitions, please ensure that you have used it in these files.
 The directory contains tests for the asynchronous usage of WebdriverIO as well as for using it synchronously with `@wdio/sync`.

-For example to test the `touchActions` properties we have it tested in `/tests/typings/webdriverio/async.ts`:
+For example, to test the `touchActions` properties, we have it tested in `/tests/typings/webdriverio/async.ts`:

 ```ts
 // touchAction